What is a Wireless Bridge?

 Variables for choosing the correct wireless bridge:

 There are many different scenarios for choosing the correct point to point wireless bridge.
-Packages like the GNS-1162N will connect any two locations up to 1/4 mile apart, however you need clear, unobstructed line of sight.
+Looking for something cost effective for short range?
+Packages like the GNS-1163AC will connect any two locations up to 1/4 mile apart, however you need clear, unobstructed line of sight.
 This means no obstacles can be in the way, between the two antennas.
-No land mass, no trees, no buildings, no rooftops, etc. The GNS-1162N would be your basic wireless bridge, where only a small amount of data is being transferred between the two locations.
+No land mass, no trees, no buildings, no rooftops, etc. The GNS-1163AC would be your basic wireless bridge, where only a small amount of data is being transferred between the two locations.
 An example where this wireless bridge would be useful is when you need to share only internet to a family member, or neighbor, or maybe viewing a single network camera to a nearby location.

-As you go further in distance, the bigger the wireless bridge required.
+As you go further in distance, the more capacity will be required.
 Also, data rate, processing power, and obstructions will play a part in which wireless bridge package you choose.
+We can help answer questions…call one of our techs today….877-209-5152.

 For sharing large amounts of voice or video between buildings, you want to choose a wireless bridge that is full duplex.
 This means data is transferred at the same time, in both directions.
 This reduces latency, and increases performance of your wireless network bridge.
-It acts very similar to having a physical cable connect your two locations.
+It acts very similar to having a physical cable connecting your two locations or networks.

 If you have two locations that have trees or other obstacles in the way, you would require a non line of sight wireless bridge, or 900MHz Wireless Bridge.
 This frequency allows better penetration of objects and will maintain a more reliable connection between your two locations.
 In most instances, non line of sight wireless is restricted to 1/4 or less.